MicrosoftDocs/architecture-center/docs/ai-ml/guide/rag/rag-preparation-phase-content.md

 ## Gather representative test documents

-In this step, you're gathering documents that are the best representation of the entire universe of documents that you use in your production solution.
+In this step, you're gathering documents that are the best representation of the documents that you use in your production solution.
 The documents must address the defined use case and be able to answer the questions gathered in the question gathering parallel phase.

 ### Considerations

-There are four areas to consider when evaluating potential representative test documents:
+Consider these areas when evaluating potential representative test documents:

 1. **Pertinence** - The documents must meet the business requirements of the conversational application.
 For example, if you're building a chat bot tasked with helping customers perform banking operations, the documents should match that requirement, such as documents showing how to open or close a bank account.
 The documents must be able to address the test questions that are being gathered in the parallel step.
 If the documents don't have the information relevant to the questions, all the LLM can do is hallucinate.
 2. **Representative** - The documents should be representative of the different types of documents that your solution will use.
 For example, a car insurance document is different to a health insurance or life insurance document.
-If the use case requires the solution to support all three, and you only had two car insurance documents, you would fail.
+Suppose the use case requires the solution to support all three types, and you only had two car insurance documents, your solution would perform poorly for both health and life insurance.
 You should have at least 2 for each variation.
 3. **Physical document quality** - The documents need to be in a usable shape.
 Scanned images, for example, might not allow you to extract usable information.
 4. **Document content quality** - The documents must have high content quality.
 There should not be misspellings or grammatical errors.
 LLMs don't perform well if you provide them with poor quality content.